-Leasing and Hire Purchase is often used to help businesses acquire equipment, machinery and vehicles, and doesn’t necessarily require you to be profitable, just cash positive.
+Leasing and Hire Purchase is often used to help businesses acquire equipment, machinery and vehicles.
+It doesn’t necessarily require you to be profitable, just cash flow-positive.

 A poor credit rating could make approval more difficult, but it’s not always a barrier.
 Explore other finance options here.